 Military Social Work Master’s Programs Online

-Military social workers can work in such settings as military units, the Veteran’s Bureau (an establishment of the U.S. Department of Veteran’s Affairs), advocacy organizations, military hospitals, military schools, direct practice organizations, army medical treatment facilities, and private practice.
+Military social workers can work in settings such as military units, the Veterans Bureau (an agency of the U.S. Department of Veterans Affairs), advocacy organizations, military hospitals, military schools, direct practice organizations, Army medical treatment facilities, and private practice.

-Individuals who are interested in becoming military social workers should research the different work settings that employ social workers in this field, to get an idea of the skills and knowledge necessary to effectively counsel, support, and advocate for military personnel.
-Some accredited online Master of Social Work (MSW) programs offer specializations or sub-concentrations specifically in military social work, while others may offer electives or classes that focus on working with members of the military and their families.
-This article provides detailed information about military social work as a career, and explains the types of online MSW programs that prepare students for working effectively with military personnel.
+Individuals interested in becoming military social workers should research the various work settings that employ social workers in this field to understand the skills and knowledge required to effectively counsel, support, and advocate for military personnel.
+Some accredited online Master of Social Work (MSW) programs offer specializations or sub-concentrations in military social work, while others may offer electives or classes focused on working with members of the military and their families.
+This article provides detailed information on military social work as a career and explains the types of online MSW programs that prepare students to work effectively with military personnel.

 Accredited Online MSW Programs with a Concentration in Military Social Work

 Students should note that they do not necessarily need to complete an MSW program with a concentration in military social work in order to work in this field.
-However, programs that offer a military social work concentration include classes that focus on the specific challenges that military personnel face, and are also designed to prepare social workers for the culture, environments, and particular social issues that military personnel encounter.
-This specialized education in military social work may be advantageous for students as military members can encounter very challenging physical and emotional circumstances, and may wish to work specifically with social workers who understand their background and situation.
+However, programs that offer a military social work concentration include classes that focus on the specific challenges military personnel face and are designed to prepare social workers for the culture, environments, and social issues they encounter.
+This specialized education in military social work may benefit students, as military personnel often encounter challenging physical and emotional conditions and may prefer to work with social workers who understand their background and circumstances.

 Hawaii Pacific University